Process Safety/Risk Management Services

 We offer the most efficiently run PHA meetings that most of our clients have ever experienced, often cutting meeting time down by as much as 50%.
 We do this by performing tasks outside of the PHA meeting that don't need input from the PHA team.
 This allows PROCESS, with our unique knowledge base, to quickly, efficiently, and thoroughly move through the PHA in less time than most trained facilitators are capable of doing.
 This translates to less time that you and your personnel have to sit through PHA meetings....and let's face it, time is money.
 Our experience as plant operations chemical engineers and process designers also gives us exceptional insight on most aspects of a processing facility.
 Give PROCESS a try and you too can benefit from the most efficiently run PHA meeting you have ever experienced.

 Experience is critical in achieving optimal results within a PSM/RMP program.
-Our engineers have performed over 250 PHAs on nearly 400 different processes for over 60 different facilities throughout the U.S. and Puerto Rico, as well as clients in Canada, Taiwan, Pakistan, and Russia.
-We have also performed over 20 compliance audits, including NEP assessments, and over 20 different SIL Selection Analyses, some including Layer of Protection Analyses (LOPAs).
+Our engineers have performed over 500 PHAs on nearly 400 different processes for over 60 different facilities throughout the U.S. and Puerto Rico, as well as clients in Argentina, Canada, Taiwan, Pakistan, and Russia.
+We have also performed dozens of compliance audits, including NEP assessments, and dozens of SIL Selection Analyses, some including Layer of Protection Analyses (LOPAs).
 We have performed process safety work in Refining, Petrochemicals, Chemicals, Pulp & Paper, and the Nuclear industry.
 View a Detailed List of Process Safety Experience or view a breakdown by Types of Process Safety Services.

 View Project Summaries of a few typical Process Safety/Risk Management projects completed by PROCESS.